BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 *Channelling their own fortitude, the caster is able to instill greater resolve into their allies, renewing their flagging spirits to continue the fight.*

 This power targets one friendly model within range.
 The caster can use this spell to give 1 Will point to a friendly Hero within range.
-The targetâ€™s Will can be increased past their starting amount.
+The target's Will can be increased past their starting amount.

-**Channelled** â€“ The target instead receives D3 Will points.
+**Channelled** — The target instead receives D3 Will points.

 #### TERRIFYING AURA

 **DURATION: EXHAUSTION**

-*Drawing upon their power, the casterâ€™s visage becomes suddenly more ferocious, their physique more intimidating â€“ causing their foes to quake in fear.*
+*Drawing upon their power, the caster's visage becomes suddenly more ferocious, their physique more intimidating — causing their foes to quake in fear.*

 This power targets the caster themselves.
 While this power is in effect, the caster causes Terror.

-**Channelled** â€“ Models wishing to Charge the caster whilst this power is in effect must take their Courage test on 3D6, discarding the highest dice.
+**Channelled** — Models wishing to Charge the caster whilst this power is in effect must take their Courage test on 3D6, discarding the highest dice.

 #### TREMOR